Stroopwafe1/Vulkan/README.md

 # Learning Vulkan

-Originally, this repository was follwing the [vulkan tutorial](https://vulkan-tutorial.com/Introduction) step for step.
+Originally, this repository was following the [vulkan tutorial](https://vulkan-tutorial.com/Introduction) step for step.

 But after having gone through it, I have diverted to doing my own thing.
 I'm still learning Vulkan, but more through experimentation than following tutorials